sage-code/maj/README.md

 ## Contribution

-We accept volunteer work to improve the language.
+We accept volunteer work.
+You do volunteering job for reputation.

 1. To review grammar and text;
 2. To improve lexicon and examples;
-3. To write short stories;
-4. To have a conversation in Maj;
-5. To translate in other languages;
+3. To translate Maj grammar in other languages;

-Thanks for reading.
-We are waiting for you to join us soon!
+If you think Maj has a chanse to be of value in the future then you contribute and learn Maj.
+We use Google Doc services to host our documentation and GitHub as a backup.
+On working with these tools is a skill that you will comprehend better working on Maj project.

 **Community:**

-We use Discord application to chat in English about Maj:
+We use Discord application to chat about Maj.
+After Maj is consolidated as a useful language we can use Maj for chat about computer programming and valuable projects.
+Now Maj is in the inception stage but in the future maybe we will have enaugh Maj speakers to have a conversation using Maj.

 Join: [discord invitation](https://discord.gg/ZtusYjf)